What your customers see in the widget

 A 6-thumbnail grid showing photos from reviews.
 If more exist, the last tile shows “+N” to indicate how many additional photos are available.
 Clicking any thumbnail opens a lightbox with prev/next navigation and a counter.
 The backing query caps at 12 photos total.

-If a product has no photo reviews yet, the gallery is hidden entirely.
+If a product has no photo reviews yet, the gallery slot is replaced by a “Write a Review” prompt — see the Write a Review button section below.

 Filter and sort toolbar